Practice on chords – tips and tools

 Practice on chord changes

-You may notice that after a while you manage to shift between some chords without effort and this is because your muscle memory.
-Chord changes you are not adjust to will however be slower.
+After a while you will be able to shift between some chords without effort and this is because your muscle memory.
+One the other hand, chord changes you are not adjust to will go slower.
 This can result in a approach where you avoid some chord changes, but in that case you miss opportunities to enrich your guitar playing.

 Here are some exercises for practice on chords (you may look at the pictures below first to learn some methods for shifting):